The Deligne-Mumford operad as a trivialization of the circle action: Model Categories and Homotopy (Co)limits

-Suppose $\cC$ is a model category and $J$ is a small ``diagram'' category which we are interested in mapping to $\cC$.
-Then the functor category inherits a natural notion of \emph{weak equivalence}: we say that a natural transformation $F\to G$ of functors $F, G: J\to \cC$ is a weak equivalence if $F(j)\to G(j)$ is such for each object $j\in J$.
-There are several natural model structures on the diagram category, one of which is the \emph{injective} model structure, with cofibrations determined objectwise on a map of diagrams.
+Suppose $\cC$ is a model category which is cocomplete, i.e., it has all small colimits.
+Let $J$ be a small ``diagram'' category, which we are interested in mapping to $\cC$.
+The functor category

+inherits a natural notion of \emph{weak equivalence}: we say that a natural transformation $F\to G$ of functors $F, G: J\to \cC$ is a weak equivalence if $F(j)\to G(j)$ is such for each object $j\in J$.
+There are several natural model structures on the diagram category, one of which is the \emph{projective} model structure, with fibrations determined objectwise on a map of diagrams.
 If $X$ is an object of $\cC$, there is a constant diagram $\underline X$ with every object of $J$ sent to $X$ and every arrow sent to the identity morphism of $X$.
 This determines a functor $\t{const}: \cC\to \cC^J$.
-Its left adjoint is by definition the colimit functor (and its right adjoint is the limit functor, when $J$-indexed limits exist):
+Its left adjoint is by definition the colimit functor: \footnote{The right adjoint is the limit functor, which is defined when $J$-indexed limits exist, e.g., if $\cC$ is complete.}